We are Criterion. We love games.

 - A passion for delivering amazing features that define a game

-- Ability to estimate work and provide accurate updates on progress
+- To estimate work and provide updates on progress

 What’s in it for you?
 Glad you asked!

-We realize it takes world-class people to make world-class games, so we offer competitive compensation packages and a culture that thrives off of creativity and individuality.
-At EA, we live the “work hard/play hard” credo every day.
+We realise it takes outstanding people to make excellent games, so we offer great compensation packages and a culture that’s powered by creativity and individuality.

 We thought you might also want to know: